valencik/sequoia/presentation/scala-up-north.md

 ```

 ::: notes
 - Presto SQL grammar a bit over 700 lines
-  - 4o different rules for "expression"
+- 40 different rules for "expression"
 - one of which is of course, ( query )
 :::

+# Language App

 ## Query Text
 ``` sql